 Most of the buildings erected in Vancouver are shown on Emporis with an estimated height, using some formula for x stories equals y height.
 Emporis knows full well that the ceiling heights between floors vary widely which is why the 805 Broadway building in Vancouver is as tall on the 10th floor as the Smith Tower is on the 13th.

 I have spent the last few years using two tools to help determine the actual height as near as possible with my limited resources, for Vancouver’s taller buildings.
 These tools include an app that uses triangulation.
-This method requires an accurate measurement from the ground to calculate heights and that is not always possible.
-I have also used Google’s shockingly accurate 3D path tool on Google Earth.
+This method requires an accurate measurement from a level point across the street to the base of the building to calculate heights.
+I have also used Google’s quasi accurate 3D path tool on Google Earth.

 - Smith Tower: 158 feet, 15 stories, residential, 1966 #

 - Kirkland Tower: 146 feet*, 12 stories, residential, 2022